-Carleene encourages you to contact her with any questions about SAAB or about a proposal you would like to submit.
-You can reach Carleene via email at firstname.lastname@example.org.
+Teresa encourages you to contact her with any questions about SAAB or about a proposal you would like to submit.
+You can reach Teresa via email at firstname.lastname@example.org.

-Here are some of the SAAB grants that were awarded to Religious Studies majors in 2014-15:
+Here are some of the SAAB grants that were awarded in 2016-17:

 Community and the Making of Identity: Adjustment and Commitment of Senegalese Migrant Vendors in Paris